denisecase/GrandArt/README.md

 SwiftUI macOS app to create custom art using variations of the Mandelbrot set.

+See also:

+- MandArt
+- MandArt3
+- color-cube

 Go to [Sources/GrandArt/Utilities/ArtInputs.swift](Sources/GrandArt/Utilities/ArtInputs.swift)

 And specify the real and imaginary part of the exponent.